cseanburns/personal_knowledge_mgmt/src/3a-information-sources-resources.md

 | **Tertiary Sources**  | Summaries and reference sources.                | - Encyclopedias<br>- Textbooks<br>- Databases and Indexes                                           |

-Although the difference between these types is related to the strength of their evidence and their proximity to their topic, it's can be helpful to think of this ordering as the way to search for information.
+Although the difference between these types is related to the strength of their evidence and their proximity to their topic, it can be helpful to think of this ordering as the way to search for information.
 As you learn how to locate information and conduct research, you will largely depend mostly on tertiary and secondary sources of information.
 For example, a reference work, like a dictionary, encyclopedia, a bibliographic database, or even a search engine,